ljygh/linux-shell/README.md

 5. CHLDHandler is used by the main process.
 So, after a background job is done or killed, SIGCHILD will be sent to the main process and this job will be removed from the list.

 ### 6. Implement `cd` and `exit`
+1. Exit: kill all background processes and wait for them to terminate.
+(In function: `killAllBgp`).
+2. CD: Read `void cd` function.